srikads/srikads/README.md

 - 👋 Hi, I’m @SriKadiyala
-- 👀 I’m interested in Materials science
+- 👀 I graduated in Materials science with experience in data analysis
-- 🌱 I’m currently learning Machine and Deep Learning
+- 🌱 I’m currently into Data science and Machine learning
 - 💞️ I’m looking to collaborate with scientific programmers
-- 🥅 2023 Goals: Contribute more to materials science community
+- 🥅 2025 Goals: Contribute more to the data science community
 - ⚡ Fun fact: I'm a runner and a photographer
 - 📫 How to reach me e: s.kadiyala@adi-gmbh.ai